A Solved problem 5-1 for the elastic and plastic Moduli.

 The compression force can be estimated as the sum of two compressive forces C1 and C2, where c1 is the force acting due to the trapezium stress distribution, While C2 is the force acting due to the triangular stress distribution portion.
 C1=371.428 Kips, while C2 value=64.285 kips. for each force, the distance of application from the neutral axis is shown in the following slide image.

 A tabulation of the compression forces and Tension forces is shown.
-Basically, C1 is the force acting on the Upper plate and C2 is the compression force acting on the middle web for a height of 8″. the corresponding tensile forces T1 and T2 are included.
+C1 is the force acting on the Upper plate and C2 is the compression force acting on the middle web for a height of 8″.
+The corresponding tensile forces T1 and T2 are included.
 We can estimate the Yield moment value for the solved problem 5-1, by summing the two moments due to C1, T1, and C2 and T2 forces.

 How to evaluate Zx for part b for the solved problem 5-1?